-Technical analysis is the analysis of the price action without considering the economic trends and facts.
-In a very dynamically changing market of Forex, analysis of the the price action is a continuous process.
-Analyzing the price movement before deciding about the trade to decide about the entry levels and after entering a trade to decide about the exit level is a must .
+Forex Technical analysis refers to the analysis of the price action of a currency pair without considering the economic trends and facts.
+In a very dynamically changing market of Forex, analysis of the price action is a continuous process.
+We need to analyze the price action before taking a position about the entry and then about the exit.

-In this section we will discuss about Forex price action's technical analysis but while reading about the overview, you may wish to have some detailed overview about some of the important technical analysis indicators and chart patterns etc. Please click on the following technical indicators to check these in detail.
-Please also check daily technical analysis update for various current pairs for which the hyperlinks are given at the bootom of this page.
+In this section, we will discuss the concepts of the technical analysis, but while reading about the overview, you may wish to have some detailed overview about some of the important technical analysis indicators and chart patterns.
+Please also check the daily technical analysis update for various curreny pairs, for which hyperlinks are given at the bottom of this page.

-Forex technical analysis is basically an analysis of price action for any currency pair.
-Ideally the price movement in the Forex market should be because of health of economy of the country/region and demand and supply for the currency in concern.
-But then when the currency pairs are traded as speculative investment, only the ideal reasons are not sufficient and hence many other factors drive the direction of the price movement.
+As mentioned above, technical analysis in the Forex market is basically an analysis of price action for any currency pair.
+Ideally, the price movement in the Forex market should be driven by the health of the economy of the country/region and demand and supply for the currency in concern.
+But when the currency pairs are traded as speculative investment, the ideal reasons alone are not sufficient, and hence, many other factors drive the direction of the price movement.

-Apart from Fundamental factors the price movement in Forex market is governed by technical Analysis, psychological aspects and sentiments.
-This is mainly because large volumes are bought and sold because of these factors and that, in turn, pushes the prices in the direction of the positions taken.
-For day trading or short term trading psychological aspects and sentiments become very important.
-Short term Forex trading is not just about the fundamental factors but the analysis of how various trading floors are thinking and behaving.
-Technical indicators help us in analyzing the market-mood by analyzing how the market is moving.
-Technical analysis indicators also become very important as the Forex traders around the globe make their trading decisions taking into consideration the signals generated by same indicators.
+Apart from fundamental factors, the price movement in the Forex market is governed by technical analysis and psychological aspects and sentiments.
+This is mainly because large volumes are bought and sold because of these factors, and this, in turn, pushes the prices in the direction of the positions taken.
+For day trading or short-term trading, psychological aspects and sentiments become very important.
+Short-term Forex trading is about not only the fundamental factors but also the analysis of how various trading floors are thinking and behaving.
+Technical indicators help us in analyzing the market mood by analyzing how the market is moving.
+Technical analysis indicators also become very important as the Forex traders around the globe make their trading decisions taking into consideration the signals generated by the same indicators.

-Well, any technical analysis indicator would show a different picture if you are using different time frame charts.
-The picture what an hourly Forex chart would show would be completely different from the picture of daily or weekly chart for that currency pair.
-An hourly Forex chart may be giving a buy signal but the daily chart may be suggesting a downtrend and a sell signal around that price level.
+Any technical analysis indicator would show a different picture on different time frame charts.
+The picture of what the hourly Forex chart would show would be completely different from the picture of the daily or weekly chart.
+The hourly Forex chart may indicate an uptrend and may give a buy signal, but the daily chart may suggest a downtrend and a sell signal around the same price level.

-For day trading the short time frame Forex charts e.g. hourly or 30 minutes are very important but the same should not be ignored even for long-term trading.
-A daily chart (1-day chart) may be giving a signal to buy but an hourly chart may give the signal that the prices may go down.
-In such situations we may wait for the prices to go down a bit more before buying that currency pair to maximize our pip profits.
+For day trading, short time frame Forex charts (e.g., thirty minutes or one hour) are very important, but the same should not be ignored even for long-term trading.
+A daily chart (one-day chart) may give a signal to buy, but an hourly chart may give the signal that the prices may go down.
+In such situations, we can wait a bit more for the prices to go down before buying that currency pair to maximize our pip profits.

-Please visit Technical Analysis Indicators page for the details of important and commonly used indicators for analysis of price action, This page also details other tools which help in analyzing the market technically.
+Please visit the Technical Analysis Indicators page for details on important and commonly used indicators for the analysis of price action.
+This page also discusses in detail other tools that help in analyzing the market technically.